Road Rage and the Brain: What Fuels Aggressive Driving?

 Considering that anxiety is the world’s most common mental disorder, you would think everyone would have a good understanding of it.
 That’s not what people with anxiety say.
 In fact, individuals with anxiety disorders continue to face many hurtful myths and stigma surrounding the condition.

 It’s time to clear up those untruths.
-With a more informed understanding of others’ experiences with anxiety disorders, you’ll be in a better position to offer the appropriate support.
+Understanding anxiety from personal perspectives puts you in a better position to offer the appropriate support.
 Here are 10 things that people with anxiety wish you knew.

 According to the World Health Organization (WHO), anxiety affected 4% of the population worldwide, or 301 million people, in 2019.